- 1 Part-1: The Science Behind Psychometric Tests

 Psychometric assessments are used as part of the recruitment process by employers to assess an applicant’s intelligence, skills and personality.
 They use the results to determine whether a person would be a suitable match for the company.

 The tests are structured to accurately evaluate your capacity to work with others, process information and cope with the stresses of the job.
-The vast majority of psychometric assessments are now taken online, though very occasionally an employer may use a paper test.
+Psychometric assessments are now conducted online in major situations.
+Though very occasionally an employer may use a paper test.

-Psychometric tests are a standard and scientific method to measure individuals’ mental capabilities and behavioural style.
-Psychometric tests are designed to measure candidates’ suitability for a role based on the required personality characteristics and aptitude (or cognitive abilities).
+Psychometric tests are a standard and scientific method to measure individuals’ mental capabilities and behavioral style.
+Psychometric tests measure a candidate’s suitability.
+Also, for a role based on the required personality characteristics and aptitude (or cognitive abilities).

 They identify the extent to which candidates’ personality and cognitive abilities match those required to perform the role.
-Employers use the information collected from the psychometric test to identify the hidden aspects of candidates that are difficult to extract from a face-to-face interview.
+IN this case, employers use the information collected from the psychometric test to identify the hidden aspects of candidates that are difficult to extract from a face-to-face interview.

 With the invent of AI, recruitment has become easier by many-folds.